-The Board has supported the Investment Manager's Environmental Social and Governance ("ESG") programme over the course of the year to ensure the Company has a positive ESG impact.
-This is ever more critical in the current environment and the Board is excited about continuing to build on early success so far.
+The Board has supported the Investment Manager's Environmental Social and Governance ("ESG") programme over the course of the year, with progress made in embedding ESG as an integral part of the investment process.
+There are 5 key impact areas that are described in more detail on page 6.
+This is ever more critical in the current environment and the Board is excited to advance our progress towards sustainability in 2022 and beyond.